jonathantompson/KinectHands/jtorch/README.txt

 The following stages have partial implementations:
 JoinTable  --> Nothing fancy.
 Just concatenates along the 0th dimension.
+               The output is always 1D.
 Reshape  --> Only reshapes from a flattened N-D to 1-D vector (ie, for use
              before a linear stage after a convolution stage).
 Even then, it wont do the copy, it just points to the previous stage's output.
 Transpose  --> Just a pass through stage.
-Again, just points to the previous
+Again, it just points to the
-               stage's output.
+               previous stage's output.